kikiklang/pomme-page/README.md

 Please feel free to contribute if you like this project and have some time to spare.

 ## Deploying
 After the build process, you'll find a `dist` folder that parcel just created.
 We still have API Keys in the code.
 In my case, i deploy this behind a caddy reverse proxy and limit/filter access to these static files only from my personal computer IP.
-At the end, you will load around 45 Kilobytes of html/css/js (15 Kilobytes gzipped) in your browser, which is quite light for a startpage i suppose.
+At the end, you will load around 50 Kilobytes of html/css/js (~20 Kilobytes gzipped) in your browser.
 If you plan to deploy your build where it will not be served from your domains root (like github-pages).
 You must change your parcel build command in the `package.json` file to
   ```json
   "build": "npm run clean && npx parcel build src/index.pug --public-url ./ --no-cache"